johannesPettersson80/codesys-mcp-toolkit/README.md

   "mcpServers": {
     // ... other servers ...
     "codesys_local": {
-      "command": "codesys-mcp-tool", // <<< Use the direct command name "args": [
+      "command": "codesys-mcp-tool", // Use the direct command name "args": [
-        // Pass arguments directly to the tool using flags "--codesys-path", "C:\\Program Files\\Path\\To\\Your\\CODESYS\\Common\\CODESYS.exe",
+        "--codesys-path", "C:\\Program Files\\CODESYS 3.5.21.0\\CODESYS\\Common\\CODESYS.exe", // 👈 YOUR CODESYS.exe path
-        "--codesys-profile", "Your CODESYS Profile Name"
+        "--codesys-profile", "CODESYS V3.5 SP21" // 👈 YOUR CODESYS profile name
-        // Optional: Add --workspace "/path/to/your/projects" if needed ]
+        // Optional: Add --workspace "/path/to/your/projects" if you use relative project paths ]
     }
     // ... other servers ...